-Racism has existed in America from the beginning.
-In the United States of America, racism is a systemic cultural issue.
-Its influence creates something less than something united.
-America has always had a strong racist current since the time of slavery, since the beginning.
-In that day and time, dark skinned humans were viewed as lesser beings, with few rights.
+Racism has existed in America since the beginning.
+The United States of America is not united.
+In the US, racism is a systemic cultural issue that divides our society.
+We are divided, not united.
+America has always had a strong racist current, since the time of slavery, since the beginning.
+In that day and time, dark skinned humans were viewed as lesser beings, with few to no rights.
 They were the property of light colored people, like a table or a chair.
-How did this ever become reality in our great country?
+It is difficult for people today, people like myself anyway, to understand how this was every a reality in our country.
+But times do change.
+We know that.
 The country and the world were different then, so much different from what we know today.

-We continue today to drive inequality right down at the roots of society, in our education system.
-Our education system today creates a disadvantaged population, generation after generation, mostly made up of the so-called people of color.
-To understand how this system creates such disadvantage, we need only look at the funding model.
-It's all about the money.
+We continue today to drive inequality right down at the roots of society, in our education system, for example.
+Our education system today creates a disadvantaged population, generation after generation, mostly made up of the so-called people of color, as if someone's skin color makes some difference in how human they are.
+Education continues today to be funded by property taxes, which of course creates great inequity for those who live in poorer neighborhoods.
+And we know now that the banks who lend money to people to buy homes had a lot to do with why our neighborhoods are still segregated in many places.
+Many institutions have contributed to the racism in America, and still do.
+In a capitalistic society, it's all about the money.
 Who decides how money is spent and what it buys?
 What is money, really?
 What is its true nature?
-In a capitalistic society, money translates to capability.
+In a capitalistic society, money translates to the capability to do anything.
 More money translates to more capability.

-If you fund schools through property taxes—we know that poor neighborhoods have far less tax base—you are in fact, systematically and with intent, creating a reality of inequality, an inbalance in capability, ensuring that the segment of our population getting less money will be disadvantaged forever.
+Funding schools through property taxes systematically, and with intent, creates a reality of inequality, an inbalance in capability, ensuring that specific segments of our population get less money and will be disadvantaged forever.
 The irony is stark, given the Constitution of this country and its Bill of Rights.
 All men are created equal is just a sentence with nice words.
 Words are words and actions are actions.
 Sometimes words become intentions, and still they are not reality.
 Words become reality only when they transform into actions.
 America has never lived out the intention of these words.